Hi! I am Glaiza M. Macaspac, a CPA in the Philippines.

 I’m also a wife and mother of one.

-This article features my perspective on how to prepare for the CIA exam as a working parent.
+This article features my perspective on preparing for the CIA exam as a working parent.

 I started my career at the top accounting firm in the Philippines.
 At that time, I was part of the assurance group.
-After almost 6 years at the firm, I decided to leave and start a new journey.
+After almost 6 years at the firm, I left and started a new journey.

 I was initially torn between taking an accounting/finance role and an internal auditing role.
 However, I chose the latter because of the idea that internal and external auditing are very similar.